K0lb3/UnityPy/README.md

 Objects \([ObjectReader class](UnityPy/files/ObjectReader.py)\) contain the _actual_ files, e.g., textures, text files, meshes, settings, ...

-To acquire the actual data of an object it has to be read first.
+To acquire the actual data of an object reader, you must first _read_ it.
 This happens via the `.read()` function.
-This isn't done automatically to save time because only a small part of the objects are of interest.
-Serialized objects can be set with raw data using `.set_raw_data(data)` or modified with `.save()` function, if supported.
+To save time, object reading _isn't_ done automatically because usually only a small part of the objects are of interest.

+Via two ways you can modify the data of an object:

+1. Typetree structure based - all object types can be edited in their native forms.
+    ```python
+    raw_dict = obj.read_typetree()  # get typetree dict
+    ...  # your code to modify the raw dict
+    obj.save_typetree(raw_dict)
+    ```
+2. Parsed class based - some serialized object types have a parsed class representation which may expose mutable attributes.
+    ```python
+    instance = obj.read()  # get actual object
+    ...  # your code to modify it
+    instance.save()
+    ```

 ## Important Object Types